muneer78/muneer78.github.io/_posts/2021-03-27-great-lines-the-nixontrump-edition.md

 ---
-tags: great-lines
+date: 2021-03-27
-title: "Great Lines: The Nixon/Trump Edition"
+title: The Nixon/Trump Edition
+tags: newsletter
 ---

 I’ve recently been watching a lot of the original “Head of the Class” series on HBO Max.
 This type of nostalgia has been very prevalent in my life recently.